-Looking for music festivals in in Vermont?
+Looking for music festivals in Vermont?
 We got you!
 Whether you need booking info so you can apply to perform at festivals or are interested in attending events in your town or city, discover music festivals of all sizes on FestivalNet.
-We publish art shows with stages for regional talent, expos of all sorts that feature local and national entertainment, and craft shows in your own backyard that include all kinds of entertainment!
-Serving the events industry since 1996, FestivalNet offers many ways to find the right event!
-Set up a free or pro membership and gain access to search by event attendance, number of stages, genres & types of music, whether there's food trucks, fine art, or anything in between...!
-Ready?
+We publish listing of events with stages for regional talent, expos of all sorts that feature local and national entertainment, and events in your own backyard that include all kinds of entertainment!
+Serving the events industry since 1996, FestivalNet offers many ways to find the right venue!
+Set up a free or pro membership and gain access to search by event attendance, number of stages, genres & types of music.
 Peruse upcoming music festivals below and join our website for extensive booking information!

 We have seen patrons forget about each other’s gender, race, economic status, sexual orientation, and other qualifiers as everybody sways to the same tunes.
 We have also seen people moved to tears after a particularly powerful performance by a passionate singer.
 Whether you’re a musician, music director, or just someone who is really into music, we have got an incredible selection of festivals for you to attend this year.

 Held at Heather Farm Park, the Black Walnut Festival offers a lot more than music.
 It features more than 120 vendors and a large carnival with 30 or so rides, along with two stages for live music and entertainment.
 The 4-day festival usually takes place in September or October, with over 7,000 visitors attending the festival per day.

 This is a good old-fashioned adult biker party – you must be 21+ to attend.
 The NSFW event features live music performances, outlaw bike and car drags, camping, and tons of food and beverage vendors.
 Redneck Revival is definitely NOT for the faint of heart!
 From bikes to BBQ to blues music, this festival has a lot to offer.